-EN 100 Basic English Language (3) Students acquire understanding of the basic grammatical structure of English.
+EN 099 Basic English Language (3) Students acquire understanding of the basic grammatical structure of English.
 This course will emphasize the correct use of words, phrases, and sentences.
-Credit for EN 100 is not applicable toward English elective or graduation requirements.
+Credit for EN 099 is not applicable toward English elective or graduation requirements.
+Fall, Spring.

 EN 110 Conversational English (3) Prereq.: Students whose native language is not English.
 This course offers basic practice in spoken English for the nonnative speaker.
 Students will work on their oral communication and participation.
 This course may not be used for an English major, minor, or teaching field.
+Fall, Spring.

-EN 121 English Grammar and Composition (3) Prereq.: English placement exam or at least "C-"in EN 100.
+EN 121 English Grammar and Composition (3) Prereq.: English placement exam or at least "C-" in EN 099.
 Students learn traditional grammar and mechanics.
-Additionally, students will write essays focusing on effective paragraphs, sentences, and diction.
+Additionally, students will learn how to write essays focusing on effective paragraphs, sentences, and diction.
+Meets 4 hours a week.
 Students must earn a minimum grade of "C-," regardless of their major.
+Fall, Spring.

 EN 123 English Grammar and Composition (3) Prereq.: English placement exam.
-This course is designed to apply foundations of traditional grammar to the writing process.
-Students will apply their knowledge of mechanics, sentence improvement, and diction to essays.
+Students learn traditional grammar and mechanics.
+Additionally, students will learn how to write essays focusing on effective paragraphs, sentences, and diction.
 Students must earn a minimum grade of "C-," regardless of their major.
+Fall, Spring.

 EN 126 English Grammar and Composition (3) Prereq.: At least "C-" in EN 121 or EN 123 or English placement exam.
 This course focuses on developing students' ability to write persuasively and to conduct research.
 Students will write argumentative, researched essays and papers, focusing on effective content, organization, sentence structure, and diction.
 Students must earn a minimum grade of "C-," regardless of their major.
+Fall, Spring.

 EN 202 American Literature (3) Prereq.: Credit for or concurrent enrollment in EN 126.
-This course teaches the major authors and works from the colonial period to the modern era.
-The works themselves are carefully studied to discover meaning and bring enjoyment.
-Brief historical and biographical context is given.
-The students will analyze literature from a traditional, Christian perspective.
+This course teaches from a Christian perspective the major authors and works from William Bradford to the modern era.
+Students will understand and appreciate the works by learning the meaning, philosophy, literary qualities, and historical context of the works presented.
+Fall, Spring.